Jak-3-Modifer/Jak-3-ReBalanced/README.md

 ~Kangarats are faster (if on lizard)

-~Catch Lizards now use the Tough Puppy instead
+~Catch Lizards now uses the Tough Puppy instead

 ~Artifact race 1 timer is tighter